German Empire: Year of the three emperors

-On 9 March 1888, Wilhelm I died shortly before his 91st birthday, leaving his son Frederick III as the new emperor.
+On 9 March 1888, Wilhelm I died shortly before his 91st birthday, leaving his son Frederick as the new emperor.
 Frederick was a liberal and an admirer of the British constitution, while his links to Britain strengthened further with his marriage to Princess Victoria, eldest child of Queen Victoria.
 With his ascent to the throne, many hoped that Frederick's reign would lead to a liberalization of the Reich and an increase of parliament's influence on the political process.
 The dismissal of Robert von Puttkamer, the highly conservative Prussian interior minister, on 8 June was a sign of the expected direction and a blow to Bismarck's administration.

 By the time of his accession, however, Frederick had developed incurable laryngeal cancer, which had been diagnosed in 1887.
 He died on the 99th day of his rule, on 15 June 1888.
-His son Wilhelm II became emperor.
+His son Wilhelm became emperor.

 Wilhelmine era

 Bismarck's resignation

 Wilhelm II wanted to reassert his ruling prerogatives at a time when other monarchs in Europe were being transformed into constitutional figureheads.
 This decision led the ambitious Kaiser into conflict with Bismarck.
 The old chancellor had hoped to guide Wilhelm as he had guided his grandfather, but the emperor wanted to be the master in his own house and had many sycophants telling him that Frederick the Great would not have been great with a Bismarck at his side.
 A key difference between Wilhelm II and Bismarck was their approaches to handling political crises, especially in 1889, when German coal miners went on strike in Upper Silesia.
 Bismarck demanded that the German Army be sent in to crush the strike, but Wilhelm II rejected this authoritarian measure, responding "I do not wish to stain my reign with the blood of my subjects."
 Instead of condoning repression, Wilhelm had the government negotiate with a delegation from the coal miners, which brought the strike to an end without violence.
 The fractious relationship ended in March 1890, after Wilhelm II and Bismarck quarrelled, and the chancellor resigned days later.
-Bismarck's last few years had seen power slip from his hands as he grew older, more irritable, more authoritarian, and less focused.

 With Bismarck's departure, Wilhelm II became the dominant ruler of Germany.
 Unlike his grandfather, Wilhelm I, who had been largely content to leave government affairs to the chancellor, Wilhelm II wanted to be fully informed and actively involved in running Germany, not an ornamental figurehead, although most Germans found his claims of divine right to rule amusing.
 Wilhelm allowed politician Walther Rathenau to tutor him in European economics and industrial and financial realities in Europe.

-As Hull (2004) notes, Bismarckian foreign policy "was too sedate for the reckless Kaiser".
+As Isabel V. Hull noted in 2024, Bismarckian foreign policy "was too sedate for the reckless Kaiser".
 Wilhelm became internationally notorious for his aggressive stance on foreign policy and his strategic blunders (such as the Tangier Crisis), which pushed the German Empire into growing political isolation and eventually helped to cause World War I.